plutov/packagemain/05-gocv-machinebox/README.md

 brew install opencv3
 ```

+> Edit: As of July 2019, the above brew command installs opencv default version which is OpenCV4.
+You probably won't need to set the following env variables anymore.

-Then we need to set someenvironment variables:
+Then we need to set some environment variables:

 ```
 source $GOPATH/src/gocv.io/x/gocv/env.sh
 ```

-On https://gocv.io/getting-started/osx/ you can find how to install it on Mac.
 To verify that GoCV works fine we can run:

 ```
 go run $GOPATH/src/gocv.io/x/gocv/cmd/version/main.go